sukjulian/coronary-mesh-convolution/README.md

 for wall shear stress estimation in 3D artery models"](https://arxiv.org/abs/2109.04797).

 ## Data
-We are willing to share our synthetic coronary artery dataset.
+We are willing to share our synthetic (single) coronary artery dataset.
 If you are interested send me an [e-mail](mailto:j.m.suk@utwente.nl).

 ## Publication
-If you found this repository useful, please consider citing our paper:
+If you found this repository useful, please consider citing our [paper](https://doi.org/10.1007/978-3-030-93722-5_11):
 ```
-@inproceedings{Suk/et/al/2021,
+@inproceedings{Suk/et/al2022,
 	author = {Julian Suk and Pim de Haan and Phillip Lippe and Christoph Brune and Jelmer M. Wolterink},
 	title = {Mesh convolutional neural networks for wall shear stress estimation in 3D artery models},
-  booktitle = {Statistical Atlases and Computational Models of the Heart},
+	booktitle = {Statistical Atlases and Computational Models of the Heart.
+Multi-Disease, Multi-View, and Multi-Center Right Ventricular Segmentation in Cardiac MRI Challenge},
-  year = {2021}
+	year = {2022}
 }
 ```